-Unlike the early apostles, sadly, many of today’s church leaders have become very burdensome to God’s people.
-They coaxed and cajoled gullible children of God into financing and sustaining their flamboyant, extravagant and prodigal spending and lifestyles.
+Sadly, unlike the early apostles, many of today’s church leaders have become very burdensome to God’s people.
+They coaxed and cajoled gullible children of God into financing and sustaining their flashy, extravagant, and prodigal spending and lifestyles.

-It is so unfortunate that many of our church leaders today are unwilling to let go of any of their rights and privileges as leaders.
-They constantly make demands for their rights and get upset when and where they don’t receive special or preferential treatments.
+Unfortunately, many of our church leaders today are unwilling to let go of their rights and privileges.
+They constantly demand their rights and get upset when and when they don’t receive unique or preferential treatment.

-While God’s people under many church leaders today are groaning under the heavy financial burden they have laid upon them, these self-centred men go about bragging about their riches, wealth or material possessions.
+While God’s people under many church leaders today are groaning under the heavy financial burden they have laid upon them, these self-centered men brag about their riches, wealth, or material possessions.
 God will surely deliver His flock from their mouths!

 Thus says the Lord GOD, “Behold, I am against the shepherds, and I will require My flock at their hand; I will cause them to cease feeding the sheep, and the shepherds shall feed themselves no more; for I will deliver My flock from their mouths, that they may no longer be food for them.”
 (Eze.
 34:10 NKJV).

-Beloved, we may not experience true reformation in the Church until there is a restoration of Jesus’ style of leadership – Servant-Leadership in the Church.
+Beloved, we may not experience a true reformation in the Church until there is a restoration of Jesus’ leadership style – Servant-Leadership in the Church.

-Spiritual reformation in today’s Church leadership must start with a genuine repentance from those of us in leadership positions in the Church.
-We must admit that we have not devoutly, justly and blamelessly conducted ourselves among God’s people (1 Thess.
+Spiritual reformation in today’s church leadership must start with genuine repentance from those of us in leadership positions in the Church.
+We must admit that we have not devoutly, justly, and blamelessly conducted ourselves among God’s people (1 Thess.
 2:10).

-We must admit that we have failed woefully to show God’s people by our lifestyles how they ought to walk and to please God (1 Thess.
+We must admit that we have failed to show God’s people through our lifestyles how they ought to walk and please God (1 Thess.
 4:1).
 We must humble ourselves before the LORD, appropriating His forgiveness and mercy.

-We must also be willing to renounce our sinful and worldly ways, and set the Lord Jesus Christ before us as our perfect model of leadership.
+We must also be willing to renounce our sinful and worldly ways and set the Lord Jesus Christ before us as our perfect leadership model.

-God’s people must also begin to pray fervently and persistently for men and women in the leadership positions in the Church.
-Church leaders are men and women of the same frail nature like other men.
+God’s people must also begin to pray fervently and persistently for men and women in leadership positions in the Church.
+Church leaders are men and women of the exact frail nature as other men.

-Even though many Christian leaders today proudly parade themselves as super human beings, yet they are mortal and vulnerable men like any human being.
+Even though many Christian leaders proudly parade themselves as superhuman beings, they are mortal and vulnerable men like any human being.
 Our leaders need our compassion and intercession.

-Beloved, if you truly desire a true reformation in the Church leadership today, you must refrain from sponsoring, promoting or encouraging by any means any leadership style that is contrary to Jesus’ leadership style (Servant-Leadership).
+Beloved, if you truly desire a true reformation in the Church leadership today, you must refrain from sponsoring, promoting, or encouraging any leadership style contrary to Jesus’ leadership style (Servant-Leadership).

-Desist from feeding the ego of egocentric leaders.
-Don’t allow any leader to cajole, coax or compel you into financing or sustaining his extravagant spending and lifestyle.
+Desist from feeding the ego of narcissistic leaders.
+Please don’t allow any leader to persuade, coax, or compel you into financing or sustaining his extravagant spending and lifestyle.

 Prayer: My Dear Heavenly Father, I receive boldness and wisdom today to refrain from promoting any leadership in the Church that is not Servant-Leadership, in Jesus’ name.
 Amen.